kaltura/Kaltura-Library-Export-Excel/README.md

 	r, generally 300 should be a good number.
 	* METADATA_PROFILE_ID: The profile id of the custom metadata profile to get its fields per entry
 	* ERROR_LOG_FILE: The name of the KalturaLogger export file
 	* STOP_DATE_FOR_EXPORT: Defines a stop date for the entries iteration loop.
 Any time string supported by strtotime can be passed.
-If this is set to null or -1, it will be ignored and the script will run through the entire library until it reaches the first created entry.
+If this is set to null or -1, it will be ignored and the script will run through the entire library until it reaches the first created entry. e.g. '45 days ago' or '01/01/2017', etc. formats supported by strtotime
-	* $this->exportFileName (inside the run function): defines the file name template (without extension) that will be used to name the exported excel file.
+	* $exportFileName: This sets the name of the output excel file (without .xsl extension).

 When done configuring the script per the above parameters, you can run the script using PHP CLI via commandline:
 ```php